Topical Talk Festivals are about showcasing a diverse range of perspectives from around the world.

 Let us know your thoughts in the comments below.

-A final tip from the Topical Talk team: to get the most out of the Festival, you should be spending most of your time on the Hub reading other view points and thinking about why there are different opinions about the news.
+A final tip from the Topical Talk team: to get the most out of the Festival, you should spend most of your time on the Hub reading other view points and thinking about why there are different opinions about the news.
 Try to look for opinions that are different from your own!